OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-25.md

 If two men are fighting and the wife of one intervenes to rescue her husband from his assailant, and she reaches out and seizes him by his private parts,

 ## Deuteronomy 25:12
-you shall cut off her hand.
-Show her no pity.
+you shall take appropriate action.
+Show no leniency.

 ## Deuteronomy 25:13
 Do not have differing weights in your bag—one heavy, one light.